 1. Make your social playbook a living document

 Social playbooks, like constitutions, are never complete.
 They’re created knowing that our understanding of the world will evolve and when necessary, we amend them.
-Base your social care playbook on a few core, immutable principles and then be open to revisions.
+Base your social customer care playbook on a few core, immutable principles and then be open to revisions.
 You can moderate this through your internal knowledge base where you actively seek suggestions, comments, questions, and best practices from your support agents.

 2. Enable agents to share knowledge